Aspen Mountain (Wyoming)

-Aspen Mountain is a long mountain located approximately 12 mi south of Rock Springs, Wyoming and 5.5 mi south of Arrowhead Springs, in Sweetwater County.
+Aspen Mountain (also shown on some maps as "Quaking Aspen Mountain") is a long mountain located approximately 12 mi south of Rock Springs, Wyoming and 5.5 mi south of Arrowhead Springs, in Sweetwater County.
 The mountain gets its name from patches of Quaking Aspen trees located on the north and southern faces of the mountain.
 Various older topographical maps name the mountain "Quaking Aspen Mountain".
 Its primary use is for radio communications and it houses towers for various local and state companies.

 Other uses

 The mountain is named for its patches of Quaking Aspen trees on the north and south face.

 Aspen Mountain also houses repeaters used by local highway patrol and local police and fire services for Sweetwater County, which are also present on nearby Wilkins Peak.
 If the local emergency repeaters on Aspen Mountain fail, they are automatically switched to the Wilkins Peak repeaters, and vice versa.
 The mountain also houses amateur radio repeaters, and a long range radar station (operated by the FAA) is the mountain's most visible feature.